geoffreytools/ts-spec/README.md

 });
 ```

+If you need to share local variables across assertions, nested tests may be a better option.

-#### Assertion returning function
+#### Assertion returning functions
-This pattern can be useful for testing type narrowing with only little boilerplate
+This pattern can be useful for testing type narrowing with only little boilerplate:
 ```typescript
 test('`includedIn` narrows down its input', t =>
     input => includedIn(input, [1, 2, 3]) && t.equal(input, <number>_)